top of page

 The Beginning

-The Huntington Lake Basin and the high Sierra were first populated by Native Americans and later with pioneers who became herders, loggers and visionaries for one of the world's foremost hydropower projects.
-Today's community boasts a rich legacy left by these early settlers, and a heritage that is unique and revered by all who visit and live in the area.
-Learn from the many displays and annual themed exhibits at the Billy Creek Museum.
+The Huntington Lake Basin and the high Sierra were first populated by Native Americans and later with pioneers who were herders, loggers and visionaries for one of the world's foremost hydropower projects.
+Today's community boasts a rich legacy left by these early settlers with a heritage that is unique and revered by all who visit or live in the area.
+Visit the Museum to learn more about the history of Huntington Lake!

 The Big Creek Project